Pregnancy: Employees' Rights & Employers' Responsibilities

 - Where altered conditions/hours are not reasonable or the risk would not be avoided, the employer is under a duty to offer suitable alternative work on terms not ‘substantially less favourable’.

 - If suitable alternative work is not available, or it is reasonably refused, the employee must be suspended but on full pay.

 The Employment Rights Act 1996

 As well as linking with the MPL to set out the automatic unfair dismissal and detriment rights for pregnant employees (s.99 of the ERA 1996) and setting out a pregnant employee’s right to maternity leave, the ERA also gives employees a right to take paid time off during working hours in order to receive antenatal care, whatever the length of service or hours that the employee works.

-This bulletin hopefully provides some insight into the obligations for employers and the rights of employees when they become pregnant.
-In a future bulletin we will cover what rights an employee has whilst on maternity leave and when they return to work.
+Hopefully the above provides some insight into the obligations for employers and the rights of employees when they become pregnant.

-Should you require any assistance in ensuring you are following the correct processes when dealing with pregnant employees or if you are concerned over your rights as a pregnant employee, please get in touch to find out more about how we may be able to help.
-To arrange your complimentary initial telephone/video consultation with one of our legal experts call 0800 999 4437 or email email@example.com today.
+Should you require any assistance in ensuring you are following the correct processes when dealing with pregnant employees or if you are concerned over your rights as a pregnant employee, please get in touch.
+Click on the button below to arrange your complimentary initial consultation.